 You would not realise there is anything different about this ball just by looking at it.
 It is regulation size and weight with Wilson quality grip and durability.
 There are two sizes to choose from: official (29.5 inches) or intermediate (28.5 inches).
 There are no wires, add-ons to attach to the hoop or wearables to strap on your wrist.

 Below the surface the ball contains a Bluetooth radio, low-power processor, and three-axis accelerometer, which with the help of some cleverly crafted algorithms track your baskets.
 Wilson says its algorithms are 98% accurate on makes and misses.

 Although you can use it in a game, the ball is primarily designed to track a single player’s shots.
 After all, no matter how clever, the basketball can’t tell when it has changed possession.
 This is why Wilson recommends to use the ball and app during solo training.

 After your session, open up the accompanying smartphone app for charts and graphs on your shooting statistics.
 This includes everything from shooting percentages and shot attempts to total time in play.

 And don’t worry about re-charging.
 The battery runs strong for over 100,000 shots – that’s 300 shots a day, every day for a year.
 After that you can continue on using it as a regular ball, or perhaps trade it in.

-Inside the ball are nine accelerometers and a gyroscope, sitting on a circuit board that weighs less than 20 grams.
+Inside the basketball are nine accelerometers and a gyroscope, sitting on a circuit board that weighs less than 20 grams.
 The sensors can detect force (a 360-degree view of it) and speed, ball rotation and ball arc.